 NOTES: The word "splendor" comes from the Hebrew word hadarah, which may also be translated, "beauty" or "attire."
-The same phrase is found in Psalm 96:9; 110:3; I Chronicles 16:29; and II Chronicles 20:21.
+The same Hebrew phrase translated as "splendor of holiness" is found in Psalm 110:3 ("holy garments"); I Chronicles 16:29; and II Chronicles 20:21 ("holy attire").
 There is a debate as to whether the psalmist is referring to the holiness of God or the holiness of the one who is worshiping.
 If it is the former, then it is a call for us to worship God because of the beauty of His holiness.
 If it is the latter, it is a call for us to come before God with a pure heart and a holy life.
 This is true beauty in the eyes of God.
 The call to tremble is not because God is capricious or untrustworthy, but because of the infinite greatness of His holiness and power.